-If you woke up this morning with a crick in your neck, or if you regularly experience neck pain or stiffness, then you need to know what is causing the problem and how to correct it before neck problems start to become disabling.
+If you woke up this morning with a crick in your shoulder or in your neck , or if you regularly experience neck pain or stiffness, then you need to know what is causing the problem and how to correct it before neck problems start to become disabling.
 A study revealed that chronic neck pain might result in a shorter lifespan, so we want to share with you some tips for getting rid of the ache or soreness and for preventing it from returning.

 Experiencing a crick in the neck basically comes down to one of three causes.